WHAT TO DO IN THE EVENT OF FIRE

 • Report any faults or damage to fire doors or self-closer door fixings immediately, on 01628 543101 so that we can fix them.

-We have created a video about how fire doors are designed to protect everyone.
-You can view our fire door video here
+Fire doors are designed to protect everyone.
+Please view our fire door video here for information on how they keep you safe.

 It is important that we work together to stay safe, here are some reminders: